telerik/kendo-ui-core/docs/controls/data-management/listbox/overview.md

     </script>
 ```

-When using complex data objects, use the `dataTextField` and `dataValueField` properties to notify the widget of your preferred binding behaviour.
+When you use complex data objects, use the `dataTextField` and `dataValueField` properties to notify the widget of your preferred binding behavior.

 ### Bind to Remote Data

 You can also bind the `DataSource` to remote data.
-The following example demonstrates how to binding the Kendo UI ListBox to a remote service.
+The following example demonstrates how to bind the Kendo UI ListBox to a remote service.

 ###### Example